nick22d/ddos-resilient-architecture-webapp/README.md

 **1)** HTTP traffic is transmitted from the client to the CloudFront distribution which is the first point of entry into the infrastructure.

 **2)** The WAF ACL attached to the CloudFront distribution inspects the inbound traffic.
-If allowed, WAF forwards the traffic to the ALB.
+If allowed, WAF forwards the traffic to the ALB which only accepts traffic from CloudFront's managed prefix list.

 **3)** The ALB forwards the traffic in a distributed manner to the healthy, backend EC2 instances which host the web application.